Pakistan wants to take cricket forward with India: Imran Khan | english.lokmat.com

 Fresh off the heels from Pakistan's T20 World Cup victory over India, Imran Khan on Monday said his country wants to take cricket forward with India.

-Pakistan Prime Minister made these remarks during his three-day official visit to Saudi Arabia, Geo News reported.
+Pakistan Prime Minister made these remarks during his three-day official visit to Saudi Arabia, ARY News reported.

 Speaking at an event in Riyadh, Khan termed his country's win against India in their opening match of the T20 World Cup "historic".

-"India and Pakistan can move forward as good neighbours," Geo News quoted Khan as saying.
+"India and Pakistan can move forward as good neighbours," ARY News quoted Khan as saying.
 Khan also added that Islamabad desires friendly ties with Delhi.

 Imran Khan's remarks come a day after Shaheen Afridi, Babar Azam, and Mohammad Rizwan helped Pakistan register a famous 10-wicket victory over India in the ongoing T20 World Cup on Sunday.